-Watch ANSYS' (NAS: ANSS) earnings report to see if it can beat analyst expectations for the third consecutive quarter.
-The company will unveil its latest earnings Thursday.
-ANSYS develops and globally markets engineering simulation software and services used by engineers and designers across a spectrum of industries, including aerospace, automotive, manufacturing, electronics, biomedical, energy, and defense.
+ANSYS (NAS: ANSS) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, Feb.
+23. Ansys develops and globally markets engineering simulation software and services used by engineers and designers across a spectrum of industries, including aerospace, automotive, manufacturing, electronics, biomedical, energy, and defense.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on ANSYS with six of 10 analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on ANSYS with six of 10 analysts rating it hold.
 Analysts don't like ANSYS as much as competitor Synopsys overall.
-Seven out of seven analysts rate Synopsys a buy compared with four of 10 for ANSYS.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared with three months ago.
+Seven out of seven analysts rate Synopsys a buy compared to four of 10 for ANSYS.
+ANSYS' rating hasn't changed over the past three months.

-- Revenue Forecasts: On average, analysts predict $159.3 million in revenue this quarter.
-That would represent a rise of 15.6% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $197.6 million in revenue this quarter.
+That would represent a rise of 18.6% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.52 per share.
-Estimates range from $0.52 to $0.53.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.66 per share.
+Estimates range from $0.65 to $0.68.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 98.9% giving it an "outperform" rating.
-The community at large backs the All-Stars with 96.8% awarding it a rating of "outperform."
-Fools are bullish on ANSYS, though the message boards have been quiet lately with only 84 posts in the past 30 days.
+CAPS All-Stars are strongly backing the stock, with 98.8% giving it an "outperform" rating.
+Most of the community backs the All-Stars, with 96.5% awarding it a rating of "outperform."
 Despite the majority sentiment in favor of ANSYS, the stock has a middling CAPS rating of three out of five stars.

-ANSYS' profit has risen year over year by an average of 27.6%.
-Revenue has now gone up for three straight quarters.
+ANSYS' profit has risen year-over-year by an average of 28.8% over the past five quarters.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.